-Simple Fusion or Complex Fusion to Conservative Care for Degenerative Spondylolisthesis In the ITT analysis for degenerative spondylolisthesis the medical care costs of simple fusion (\$17,639) were higher than conservative care (\$14,198) and the medical care costs of complex fusion (\$25,714) were approximately 50% higher.
-The incremental costs of simple fusion compared to conservative care (\$3,441) were lower than the incremental costs of complex fusion compared to conservative care (\$5,425) while the incremental effectiveness was similar.
-The ICER for complex fusion compared to conservative care (\$77,000) was somewhat higher than the ICER of simple fusion compared to conservative care (\$49,000).
+Simple Fusion or Complex Fusion vs. Conservative Care for Degenerative Spondylolisthesis In the intention-to-treat analysis for degenerative spondylolisthesis the medical care costs of simple fusion (\$17,639) were higher than conservative care (\$14,812) and the medical care costs of complex fusion (\$25,714) were approximately 50% higher (see Table 24 below).
+The incremental costs of simple fusion compared to conservative care (\$2,827) were lower than the incremental costs of complex fusion compared to conservative care (\$5,425), while the incremental effectiveness of simple or complex fusion were assumed to be the same and were slightly less than the quality of life of conservative care.
+Thus for both simple fusion and complex fusion for degenerative spondylolisthesis, the intention-to-treat analysis found that either form of surgery was more expensive and less effective than conservative care.

-Table 25.
+Table 24.
 Cost-effectiveness of simple fusion or complex fusion compared to conservative care for degenerative spondylolisthesis.